DarklAlex/Bad-Apple-on-Browser/README.md

 - 🎥 **ASCII Animation**
   It’s *definitely* not a video.
 Nope, pure ASCII magic. ✨
   (Okay, it’s a video.
 Don’t tell anyone.)

 - 🎵 **Synchronized Audio**
-  Powered by **HTML5™**, because reinventing the wheel is exhausting — (and no, I’m not about to invent “Wheel 2”)
+  Powered by **HTML5™**, because reinventing the wheel is exhausting —
+  (and no, I’m not about to invent “Wheel 2”).

 - 📝 **Subtitles (.vtt)**
   Even memes deserve accessibility.
 You’re welcome.

 - 🎨 **Eye-Friendly Design**
   Minimalist, because who has time for fancy UIs?

 - 🕹️ **Inspired by Touhou Project**
-  A tribute to the series that just won’t die....
+  A tribute to the series that just won’t die...
-  We’re basically Doom porters at this point
+  We’re basically Doom porters at this point.
   For the love of everything, can we just let Bad Apple die already?

 ---